Sharks Under Threat

 Add Sharks to the New York Ban on Wildlife Hunting Contests

-Both legislative bodies of New York State have proposed bills that would make animal killing as part of contests, competitions, and tournaments illegal.
-The laws would be a win for shark conservation and restrict, for example, the killing of game and wild birds in tournaments that involve trophies or money.
-However, the bills as written do not include protection for sharks and they should be.
+New York State passed a bill that makes animal killing as part of contests, competitions, and tournaments illegal.
+The law restricts, for example, the killing of game and wild birds in tournaments that involve trophies or money.
+However, the bill does not include protection for sharks and they should be.

 Sharks are routinely killed in wildlife tournaments in summer along New York State’s shoreline.
 These apex predators are crucial to the health of the marine ecosystem.
 We cannot risk the health of our oceans for casino-type entertainment.